JiayuX/Two-Class-BBox-Regression/VGG16/README.md

-VGG16 pretrained weight should be in this folder.
+VGG16 pretrained weights should be in this folder.